GCPlot/gcplot-knowledge-base/log-files-processing.md

 Before connecting your JVM, you should first create and configure appropriately in the GCPlot Platform.
 [The next article](/log-files-processing/configuring-analyze.md) describes such configuration in details.

-You can also explore our [complete example](/log-files-processing/example.md) of GCPlot Connector functionality usage.
+You can explore our [complete example](/log-files-processing/example.md) of GCPlot Connector usage.